Shaping Purpose Driven Culture through Maturity Models

 personal responsibility for culture change

 Moreover, it provides a framework for people to set their own personal visions for how they want to be different.
-To take a leadership role in their own growth and development, and to consider their agency in the growth and development of those around them.
+This allows individuals to explore how their personal purpose and actions align with the broader purpose of the organisation.
+And thereby to take a leadership role in their own growth and development, and to consider their agency in the growth and development of those around them.

 Metaphor for people discussing culture by selecting elements within it - courtesy Geralt via PixabayTeams can identify their current level of collaboration within the model.
 They can then propose a viable target level to pursue, in order to increase their effectiveness and quality of dialogue.
 And they can see, in the descriptions within the model, the practical steps required to close the gap.